tenancy/docs/docs/hyn/5.2/tutorial-with-landing.md

 > Forcing the default connection to the tenant will make all Eloquent models use this connection.
 Including those of third parties.

-We can force this using these methods:
+We can force this using any of these methods:

 - `DB_CONNECTION=tenant` in your `.env`.
 - `TENANCY_DEFAULT_CONNECTION=tenant` in your `.env`.